-David Shields is the author of fourteen books, including How Literature Saved My Life (Knopf, February 2013); The Thing About Life Is That One Day You’ll Be Dead (a NYT bestseller); and Reality Hunger: A Manifesto (reissued in paperback by Vintage in 2011)—a book that challenges our most basic assumptions about originality, authenticity, and creativity.
+David Shields is the author of fifteen books, including I Think You're Totally Wrong: A Quarrel (Knopf, 2015), How Literature Saved My Life (Knopf, 2013); The Thing About Life Is That One Day You’ll Be Dead (a NYT bestseller); and Reality Hunger: A Manifesto (reissued in paperback by Vintage in 2011)—a book that challenges our most basic assumptions about originality, authenticity, and creativity.
 GQ called Reality Hunger "the most provocative, brain-rewiring book of 2010; it’s a book that feels at least five years ahead of its time."
 Reality Hunger promises to become the touchstone that artists in all media turn to for inspiration, vindication, and altercation as they struggle to create new forms for the new century.
 The New York Times says Reality Hunger "urgently and succinctly addresses matters that have been in the air, have relentlessly gathered momentum, and have just been waiting for someone to link them together;" it "probably heralds what will be the dominant modes in years and decades to come."
 Chuck Klosterman said it "might be the most intense, thought-accelerating book of the last ten years."

 Reality Hunger is the culmination of Shields’s life-long exploration of communication, miscommunication, mass culture, nonfiction, genre-blur, “reality.”
 His previous book, The Thing About Life Is That One Day You'll Be Dead, was a New York Times bestseller.
 His other books include Black Planet: Facing Race During an NBA Season, a finalist for the National Book Critics Circle Award; Remote: Reflections on Life in the Shadow of Celebrity, winner of the PEN/Revson Award; and Dead Languages: A Novel, winner of the PEN Syndicated Fiction Award.
 His essays and stories have appeared in the New York Times Magazine, Harper's, Salon, and Slate.
 Shields's work has been translated into fifteen languages.
 He co-edited an anthology with Bradford Morrow, entitled The Inevitable: Contemporary Writers Confront Death (Norton, 2011).
 He also co-edited FAKES: An Anthology of Pseudo-Interviews, Faux-Lectures, Quasi-Letters, “Found” Texts, and Other Dubious Documents (Norton, 2012).